Czapek & Cie

-Czapek & Cie. is a Swiss watch brand named after the Polish watchmaker François Czapek.
+Czapek & Cie is an independent Swiss watch manufacturer headquartered in Geneva, named after the Czech-born Polish watchmaker François Czapek (born 1811).
+The original company was founded in Geneva in 1845 by Czapek, who supplied timepieces to the court of Emperor Napoleon III and other European patrons before the firm passed to successors in the late nineteenth century.
+The name was revived in 2011, and the modern brand presented its first collection, Quai des Bergues, in November 2015, financed in part through an equity crowdfunding campaign.

+In 2016, the Quai des Bergues No. 33bis received the Public Prize at the Grand Prix d'Horlogerie de Genève.
+The brand has since introduced the Place Vendôme, Faubourg de Cracovie, Antarctique and Promenade collections, and in 2022 inaugurated its own manufacture in La Chaux-de-Fonds.

 François Czapek

-Franciszek Czapek was a Czech-born, Polish master watchmaker who arrived in Geneva, Switzerland in May 1832.
-Soon after, he gallicised his name, thus becoming François Czapek.
-In 1834 he created the firm Czapek & Moreau with local Swiss watchmaker Moreau, from Versoix.
-On October 22, 1836, François Czapek married Marie, the daughter of clock- and watchmaker Jonas Pierre François Gevril de Carouge (1777–1854).
+Franciszek Czapek was a Czech-born, Polish master watchmaker who arrived in Geneva in May 1832 following his participation in the November Uprising of 1830, as part of the Great Emigration of Polish refugees.
+Soon after his arrival, he gallicised his name, becoming François Czapek.
+In 1834 he created the firm Czapek & Moreau with the Swiss watchmaker Moreau, from Versoix.
+On 22 October 1836, Czapek married Marie, the daughter of clock- and watchmaker Jonas Pierre François Gevril de Carouge (1777–1854).

-Czapek was the author of the first book on watchmaking ever published in the Polish language Słów kilka o Zegarmistrzowstwie ku użytku zegarmistrzów i publiczności ("Remarks on the watchmaking for the use of the watchmakers and the public").
-The work was printed in 1850 in Leipzig.
+Czapek was the author of the first book on watchmaking published in the Polish language, Słów kilka o Zegarmistrzowstwie ku użytku zegarmistrzów i publiczności ("Remarks on watchmaking for the use of watchmakers and the public"), printed in 1850 in Leipzig.

-On May 1, 1839, Antoni Patek and François Czapek established a six-year partnership in Geneva under the name of Patek, Czapek & Cie.
-This partnership produced some exceptional watches which are part of important horological collection (King Farouk Collection, Patek Philippe Museum) or auctions (Antiquorum, Christies, Bonhams, Sotheby's).
-Czapek was head of watchmaking (finisseur), while Patek led the sales and the company.
-As of July 1840, the firm came gradually to employ a half-dozen workmen.
-Several were Poles: Lilpop from Warsaw, Henryk Majewski from Lwów (today's Ukrainian Lviv) as well as Siedlecki and Friedlein from Kraków.
-Approximately 200 watches were produced yearly.
+On 1 May 1839, Antoni Patek and François Czapek established a six-year partnership in Geneva under the name Patek, Czapek & Cie, headquartered at Quai des Bergues 29.
+Watches produced by the partnership are held in horological collections including the Patek Philippe Museum and have appeared at major auctions.
+Czapek was head of watchmaking (finisseur), while Patek led sales and the company.
+From July 1840 the firm gradually came to employ around half a dozen workmen, several of them Poles, and produced approximately 200 watches a year.

-After the dissolution, Patek established Patek Philippe & Co. with the new partner Adrien Philippe.
-Czapek founded Czapek & Cie. also with a new partner, Juliusz Gruzewski.
+After the partnership was dissolved in 1845, Patek established what became Patek Philippe with Adrien Philippe, while Czapek founded Czapek & Cie with another Polish émigré, Juliusz Grużewski.